AlejandroFB/GoEuroTest/README.md

-# GoEuroTest
-This is an exercise I have created for GoEuro company.
-They use it for evalute code from new hires involved in Java programming and engineering.
+# Parsing of geo position using GoEuro API

 I used Spring Boot for this Java old style stand alone application.
 It was my first try using this feature of Spring and I wanted to try something new.
-I haven't used dependency injection yet for this exercise as it is simple enough.
-I can add it in future versions.
+I haven't used dependency injection for services apart from SpringBoot context and dependencies because is simple enough.

-First Draft v1.0.